soundpress/RulesOfNYC/docs/c01/index.rst

 (q) Sprinkler systems classified.

-   (1) One Source Systems, supplied with water from any one of the automatic sources or the automatic supervised fire pump specified in § 10-02(l); and
+   (1) One Source Systems, supplied with water from any one of the automatic sources or the automatic supervised fire pump specified in 2 RCNY § 10-02(l); and

    (2) Two Source Systems, supplied with water from a combination of any two of the automatic sources; two pressure tanks with a total water capacity twice that required for a one source supply; direct connection to the city water supply on two different streets, so located that the closing of the controlling valve on one main will not eliminate the main on the other street; or a direct connection to the city water supply and one of the auxiliary sources provided the water supply connection is at least six (6) inches in size, the main is fed both ways and a two (2) inch test pipe at the top of the sprinkler riser shows a flowing pressure of fifteen (15) pounds per square inch between the hours of six a.m. to six p.m.